Skip to main content

 Without getting too complicated, these dimensions are divided into fifths, and customers are positioned along them.

-The way in which your customer data is assigned into the RFM Segments is relative to other customers in your dataset.
+How your customer data is assigned to the RFM Segments is relative to other customers in your dataset.
 For example, a Loyal Customer is:

 • Anyone in the top 60% of the combined monetary and frequency values, and